Vortiq Studios

 Built by Liam for real sim sessions.

 I'm Liam, the developer behind Vortiq Studios.
-I spend a lot of time in flight simulators, and Vortiq is my attempt to make the iPad feel like it belongs in that setup.
+I spend a lot of time in flight simulators, and Vortiq is my attempt to make the EFB feel like it belongs in that setup.

 The focus is not to make every screen look busy.
 It is to keep weather, route, notes, performance and records close enough that you can use them without breaking the flow of the flight.